bgamari/ghc-wiki-import/linear-types.md

-The Linear Type Proposal has received a round of review [ on the ghc proposal repository](https://github.com/ghc-proposals/ghc-proposals/pull/91).
+The Linear Type Proposal is being discussed [ on the ghc proposal repository](https://github.com/ghc-proposals/ghc-proposals/pull/111).
+It had previously received [ a first round of review](https://github.com/ghc-proposals/ghc-proposals/pull/91).

 ## Source material